Fallenzz2/fallenzz2/README.md

 ---

 <div align="center">
-  <h2 style="color:#FF0000; font-size: 26px;">🙋 About Me</h2>
+  <h2 style="color:#FF0000; font-size: 26px;">⛩️ About Me ⛩️</h2>
   <p style="font-size: 18px; color:#E1E9F0; max-width: 600px;">

-    I'm an 18-year-old enthusiast of technology and creativity.
-I have a deep interest in video editing, gaming, and programming, and I am passionate about my faith in Jesus.
-Currently, I'm focused on learning <strong>HTML</strong> and <strong>CSS</strong> as I build a strong foundation in web development.
+I'm 17 years old and I'm a technology and programming enthusiast.
+I have a deep interest in programming.
+Currently, I'm focused on learning more and more. <strong>HTML</strong> and <strong>CSS</strong> as I build a strong foundation in web development.
   </p>
 </div>